Dragoon-Lab/LaitsV3/documentation/json-format.md

             "taskName": "Rabbits - Intro Problem",
             "properties": {
                 "phase": "intro",
-                "type": "construct",
+                "type": "construct"
-                "URL": "images/rabbit.jpeg",
+            },
+            "time": {
-                "startTime": 0,
+                "start": 0,
-                "endTime": 10,
+                "end": 10,
-                "timeStep": 1,
+                "step": 1,
                 "units": "years"
             },
+            "image": {
+                "URL": "images/rabbit.jpeg",
+                "width": 225,
+                "height": 100
+            },
             "taskDescription": "In this exercise, you will construct a model of how a rabbit population grows when no rabbits die.
 The first quantity in this model is the population or number of rabbits in the population.
 Initially, there are 100 rabbits, but the number increases with time.
 The new population each month is its present value plus the number of births (number of rabbits born each month).
             The number of births is equal to the product of the population and the birth rate.
 The birthrate or the ratio of the number of rabbits born in a month to the rabbit population that month has a fixed value of 0.2.",

 Within the properties element, "phase" and "type" refer to the type of task and let the program know what kind of help the student should receive.
-The element "URL" gives the location of the picture used for the problem, "startTime", "endTime", and "timeStep" refer to the time frame that the problem is modeling and are self explanatory, and "units" refers to the time that the model spans.
+Within the "time" element "startTime", "endTime", and "timeStep" refer to the time frame that the problem is modeling and are self explanatory, and "units" refers to the time that the model spans.
+Within the "image" element "URL" gives the location of the picture used for the problem, with "width" and "height" giving its desired dimensions.
 The element "taskDescription" gives the student information needed to complete the model.

 ## Given Model Nodes ##